SRB measures for Anosov actions: A Bowen type formula for the SRB measure and Guillemin trace formula

 We conclude by some comments on links with dynamical zeta functions.
 In \cite{BT08}, for an operator $K$, Baladi and Tsujii introduce the flat determinant as

-provided the LHS makes sense and converges.
+provided the RHS makes sense and converges.
 From the argument of the previous section, we see that $\det^\flat(1- z R_\psi(\lambda))$ is well defined for $|z|$ small enough, and has a holomorphic extension to $z\in \C$.
 Indeed for $|z|$ small enough,